matthewoden/pg_promise_sandbox/README.md

 # PG Promise Sandbox

 An experiment with pg-postgres to turn database tests into an embarassingly parallel problem.

-This library wraps pg-postgres in a way that enables a sandbox that runs each test in a transaction, so every single test can be run in isolation, and also in parallel.
+This library provides an additional API to `pg-postgres` to enable running each test in a transaction, so every single test can be run in isolation, and also in parallel.

 ## Requirements